VishnuS7/POSOFT-Project/README.md

 ## Use Case/ How it works!
-- The customer visits a store or restaurant that uses the POSOFT digital payment system.
+1) The customer visits a store or restaurant that uses the POSOFT digital payment system.
-- After selecting items or services, the customer proceeds to the payment process.
+2) After selecting items or services, the customer proceeds to the payment process.
-- The customer then scans the items and taps on the POSOFT enabled device using their smartphone or card to make the payment.
+3) The customer then scans the items and taps on the POSOFT enabled device using their smartphone or card to make the payment.
-- The transaction is confirmed, and the goods or services are delivered to the customer.
+4) The transaction is confirmed, and the goods or services are delivered to the customer.
-- The transaction details are securely recorded on the blockchain ledger for transparency and security purposes.
+5) The transaction details are securely recorded on the blockchain ledger for transparency and security purposes.
-- The merchant receives the payment and is charged the fixed transaction fees, and the customer's card or wallet is charged the total bill amount.
+6) The merchant receives the payment and is charged the fixed transaction fees, and the customer's card or wallet is charged the total bill amount.
-- The customer can also track their transaction history and manage their payments using the POSOFT mobile app.
+7) The customer can also track their transaction history and manage their payments using the POSOFT mobile app.
-- By using POSOFT, customers can enjoy a convenient, fast, and secure payment experience, while merchants can save on transaction fees, reduce the cost of maintaining traditional POS systems, and enhance their business operations.
+8) By using POSOFT, customers can enjoy a convenient, fast, and secure payment experience, while merchants can save on transaction fees, reduce the cost of maintaining traditional POS systems, and enhance their business operations.

 ## Market Analysis
 In this section, we will conduct a thorough market analysis to provide insights into the current landscape of digital payments and the market need for our solution.
 The digital payments market has been experiencing rapid growth, with increasing adoption of mobile payments, contactless payments, and other digital payment methods.
 According to recent statistics, the global digital payments market is projected to reach $310 billion by 2030, with a CAGR of 18.6% from 2022 to 2030.
 The Digital Payments segment is anticipated to witness substantial growth in the coming years, with the total transaction value expected to reach US$9.46tn in 2023.
 Also, the segment is projected to exhibit a robust compound annual growth rate (CAGR) of 11.80% between 2023 and 2027, resulting in a projected total transaction value of US$14.78tn by 2027.
 Among the various segments within the market, Digital Commerce is anticipated to be the largest, with a projected total transaction value of US$6.03tn in 2023.
-These projections highlight the significant growth potential of the Digital Payments market soon.
+These projections highlight the significant growt1potential of the Digital Payments market soon.

 Furthermore, there are several factors driving the demand for innovative payment solutions like ours.
 These include the growing preference for contactless payments due to the COVID-19 pandemic, the increasing use of smartphones and other mobile devices for payment transactions, and the need for businesses to offer convenient and secure payment options to their customers.
 With increasing instances of fraud and data breaches, businesses and customers alike are seeking solutions that provide enhanced security and trust in the payment process.
 Our blockchain-based solution addresses these concerns by leveraging the inherent security and transparency of blockchain technology, and by utilizing SSI to prevent fraud from the merchant's side or from any employees working at the merchant store.